h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 If the Message-Authenticator attribute is received over a RADIUS/1.1 connection, the attribute MUST be silently discarded, or treated as an "invalid attribute", as defined in {{RFC6929, Section 2.8}}.
 That is, the Message-Authenticator attribute is no longer used to sign packets for the RADIUS/1.1 transport.
 Its existence (or not) in this transport is meaningless.

-A system which recieves a Message-Authenticator attribute in a packet MUST treat it as an "invalid attribute" as defined in {{RFC6929, Section 2.8}}.
+A system which receives a Message-Authenticator attribute in a packet MUST treat it as an "invalid attribute" as defined in {{RFC6929, Section 2.8}}.
 That is, the packet can still be processed, even if the Message-Authenticator attribute is ignored.

 For proxies, the Message-Authenticator attribute has always been defined as being created and consumed on a "hop by hop" basis.
 That is, a proxy which received a Message-Authenticator attribute from a client would never forward that attribute as-is to another server.
 Instead, the proxy would either suppress, or re-create, the Message-Authenticator attribute in the outgoing request.
 This existing behavior is leveraged in RADIUS/1.1 to suppress the use of Message-Authenticator over a RADIUS/1.1 connection.